This page contains limited information about the 2019 Ale Trail. For the most up to date information, visit the Reading Ale Trail Facebook Group.

 A. We are charging a £1 returnable deposit due to the limited number of booklets available this year (700).
 This hopefully means that only people committed to finishing the Ale Trail use the stocks and not people taking fistfuls for their friends etc. The £1 deposit can be reclaimed at the Membership and Information stand at the Beer Festival.

 Q. Where are the booklets?

-A. Booklets are only available at four pubs (Fox & Hounds, Nags Head, Alehouse, and Castle Tap).
-Due to changes at the Festival end, we have only printed 700 leaflets (as there are only 700 prizes!) and when they are gone, they're gone.
+A. Booklets are only available at three pubs, the Fox & Hounds (Caversham) and the Nag's Head and Alehouse in Reading.
+Due to changes at the Festival end, we have only printed 700 booklets (as there are only 700 prizes!) and when they are gone, they're gone.
 They will cost a pound which can be refunded at the membership and information stand at the Reading Beer Festival.

 Q. Do the pubs pay to be on the Trail?

 A. No. The AT is free at the point of delivery to pubs.
 All pubs are selected on merit, using the criteria listed above.